Board of Directors

 Paula participated in, and acted as a facilitator for, the Pace Law School Community Leadership Alliance Training Program, which trains local elected officials and volunteer leaders in methods of land use regulation and environmental conservation.
 She also co-developed and co-taught, along with John R. Nolon of Pace Law School, a graduate course on local environmental law and land use practices in Connecticut, at Yale University, School of Forestry and Environmental Studies.
 Ms. Schauwecker is currently an Adjunct Professor of Law at Pace Law School.

 Ms. Schauwecker is a member of the New York and Connecticut State Bars and is admitted to practice in the Eastern and Southern Districts of New York.
-She the Firm's Diversity Shareholder and Co-Chair of the Diversity Committee.
+She is the Firm's Diversity Shareholder and Co-Chair of the Diversity Committee.
 Ms. Schauwecker is a member of the New York State Bar Association and the American Bar Association, Section on Environment, Energy, and Resources where she serves on the Board of Editors for Natural Resources and Environment.

 Commissioner, Metropolitan Water Reclamation District of Greater Chicago